“He has not dealt with us according to our sins, nor rewarded us according to our iniquities” (Psalm 103:10).

-Legalists buy into self-delusion big-time.
+The legalists I have known buy into self-delusion big-time.

 2) The legalist delights in his own self-righteousness–without fail, every legalist I’ve ever met gave himself high marks–and looks with disgust on almost everyone else around him.

-One wonders if the legalist, the man or woman making themselves the standard by which others are judged, has ever read the Lord’s parable of the Pharisee and the tax-collector praying in the temple, found in Luke 18:10-14.
+One wonders if the man or woman making themselves the standard by which others are judged has ever read the Lord’s parable of the Pharisee and the tax-collector praying in the temple, found in Luke 18:10-14.
 The Pharisee may seem to us a caricature of the prideful hypocrite (“Lord, I thank You that I am not like other people….I tithe and fast and pray….”), but the drawing is dead-on accurate for the legalist.

 3) The legalist puts no prize on God’s mercy since that would imply that he himself did not merit the blessings of Heaven and needed to be given them in spite of his sinfulness.
 He is privately insulted by such insinuations.
 Others may fall short, but not him.
 Like the rural dimwit who shot arrows into the barn and then drew targets around them, the legalist sees his pitiful efforts as what God had in mind from the beginning.

 4) Since the legalist needs no mercy, he places little regard on the Lord’s forgiveness.
-Others need that but not him.
+Others need mercy and forgiveness, but not him.
 He will not be one to drop to his knees in tearful prayer to thank the Heavenly Father over and over again for His mercy, for “not giving us what we deserve, not dealing with us according to our sins.”
 In the story of the woman anointing Jesus with the costly perfume (John 12:1-8), the legalist applauds Judas Iscariot who scoffed at the waste.
 A heart broken over sinfulness and thrilled with Jesus’ mercy is foreign to them.

-Such a one with no sins who needs no mercy and receives no forgiveness will exhibit no thankfulness to the Father.
+A person with no sins who needs no mercy and receives no forgiveness will exhibit no thankfulness to the Father.

 He is a Pharisee of the worst sort.

 5) Such a Pharisee–maybe we should resurrect the original Pharisees and apologize to them for linking them with the legalists of our day–looks for ways to bind people, to load them down with heavy burdens.
-As our Lord said, “(The Pharisees) tie up heavy burdens and lay them on men’s shoulders, but they themselves are unwilling to move them with so much as a finger” (Matthew 23:4).
+Our Lord said, “(The Pharisees) tie up heavy burdens and lay them on men’s shoulders, but they themselves are unwilling to move them with so much as a finger” (Matthew 23:4).

 The legalist searches scripture for more and more rules.